bitsgofer/notebook/newPosts/elements-of-a-time-series-database.md

   - database
 summary: |
   This post is an attempt to deconstruct time series database to its components.

-  While preparing the docs for something similar at work, I felt that having an intro article to time series database would be helpful.
-Hence this article was written.

-  It's mostly based on **Prometheus**.

 ----

+# Elements of a time series database

 This post is an attempt to deconstruct time series database to its components.
 While preparing the docs for something similar at work, I felt that having an intro article to